BlinkyStitt/zcash-suite/README.md

  * [ ] easily switch between mainnet and testnet and regtest
  * [ ] improve documentation
  * [ ] opt-in to serving a Tor Hidden Service
+ * [ ] fix the "backup" command to support named volumes

 ```bash
 grep -R "TODO:" .